 Net cash flows provided by investing activities totaled \$5.9 million in the three months ended December 31, 2007 as compared to \$13.8 million used in investing activities during the same period in 2006.
 During the three months ended December 31, 2007, we used cash of \$47,000 for a contingency payment under the S2 Systems, Inc. purchase agreement.
 We also used cash of \$3.9 million to purchase software, property and equipment.
 These uses of cash flow were offset in the three months ended December 31, 2007 by \$9.3 million received related to the Alliance and \$0.5 million in proceeds from asset transferred under contractual arrangement.
-During the three months ended December 31, 2006, we used cash of \$2.5 million to increase our holdings of marketable sectivities and \$5.1 million to purchase software, property and equipment.
-We also used cash of \$6.2 million for the acquisition of eps AG and \$0.6 million related to the acquisition of P&H during the three months ended December 31, 2006 by \$0.5 million provided by assets transferred under contractual arrangement.
+During the three months ended December 31, 2006, we used cash of \$2.5 million to increase our holdings of marketable securities and \$5.1 million to purchase software, property and equipment.
+We also used cash of \$6.2 million for the acquisition of eps AG and \$0.6 million related to the acquisition of P&H during the three months ended December 31, 2006.
+These uses of cash were partially offset in the three months ended December 31, 2006 by \$0.5 million provided by assets transferred under contractual arrangement.